activemerchant/active_merchant/CONTRIBUTING.md

 ## Gateway Placement within Shopify

-Placement within Shopfiy is available by invitation only at this time.
+Placement within Shopify is available by invitation only at this time.

 ## Version/Release Management